As a marriage coach, I’ve helped thousands of women with low libido and this is what I hear them say:

 If after 2 weeks of the program, you don’t feel like it’s a good fit, I will give you a 100% refund, minus processing fees ($50).
 Please take time to read this whole page and book a call before joining if you aren’t sure, as having people leave the program can be disruptive to the group.

-Mondays: Women's Coaching Call at 10 am & 5 pm or 1 pm and 5 pm PST, alternating every other week to accommodate all time zones.
+Mondays: Women's Coaching Call at 10 am & 5 pm or 1 pm and 5 pm Pacific, alternating every other week to accommodate all time zones.

-Tuesdays: Husband Support Call at 1 pm PST.
+Tuesdays: Husband Support Call at 1 pm Pacific.

 All events are recorded.